YosysHQ/picorv32/README.md

 #### COMPRESSED_ISA (default = 0)

 This enables support for the RISC-V Compressed Instruction Set.
-Currently this implements the draft version 1.9 of the compressed ISA specification.

 #### CATCH_MISALIGN (default = 1)